xiyuy98/stat-992-blog-post/README.md

 ## 1 The background and main question

-Semantic Scholar Open Research Corpus contains research papers published in all fields and is provided as an easy-to-use JSON archive.
+Semantic Scholar Open Research Corpus is a public data set containing research papers published in all fields and is provided as an easy-to-use JSON archive.
 There are about 220 million papers and over 100Gb meta data.
 We study the citation network and term-abstract network on this massive collection of academic publications.